 Cashmere is considered by many to be the best fiber for scarves due to its gentle softness.
-Every year, more than 6,000 tons of cashmere are harvested, but not all cashmere fibers are alike.
 Here, we offer you a stunning forest green herringbone scarf that is supremely soft and woven in a generous length, made of the finest Mongolian & Chinese long staple cashmere.

 We source only high-quality cashmere yarns.
 The raw material for our scarves is derived from the fine underhair of the cashmere goat.
 Each goat produces only 150 - 200 grams a year, which is just enough for a single scarf.
 The finest quality cashmere is usually between 14 and 16.5 microns thick, which is one of the reasons for its softness.
 With a staple length of 35 - 50mm, we ensure that the scarf won't pill easily, so you can wear it for years to come.
 Cashmere from Iran (17.5 - 19 micron) and Afghanistan (16.5-18 micron) is less desirable because it is rougher and pills more easily.

 Another quality criterium is the color of the fine underhair.
 Natural white and lighter colored cashmere is much more expensive than darker greyish or brown cashmere because only the lighter colored underhair can be dyed into our vivid colors.
 The darker fibers can only be used for dark colors.

 Once the right raw material is sourced, the fine duvet underhair separated from the rougher guard hair.
 This mechanical process is a well-kept secret among the few experts left in the world today.
 Since it involves both handwork and mechanics, it is impossible to remove 100% of all guard hairs.
 While our top quality cashmere typically features less than 0.5% of guard hair, cheaper quality scarves often contain more than 5% of guard hair, which is rougher and less desirable.